huyhq01/weather_forecast/README.md

 # Weather Forecast Web Application (in developement)

 This project is very simple at now
- - User find location to view weather in 7 days from today
+ - Chart shows weather in 7 days from today
+ - User can find location
- - The app get weather data at a location from api Open-meteo and show iy using chart.js (default location is last search or Ho Chi Minh City)
+ - The app get weather data at that location from api Open-meteo and show it using chart.js (default location is last search or Ho Chi Minh City)
  - Any execptions will raise error